shapeshed/shapeshed.com/content/posts/unix-ln.md

-{
-  "slug": "unix-ln",
-  "title": "Linux and Unix ln command tutorial with examples", "date": "2016-10-10T01:00:00+00:00",
-  "image": "images/articles/ln.png",
++++
+date = "2016-10-10T01:00:00+00:00"
-  "description": "Tutorial on using ln, a UNIX and Linux command to make links between files.
-Examples of creating a hard link, creating a symbolic link, and a broken symbolic link.", "tags": [
+description = "Tutorial on using ln, a UNIX and Linux command to make links between files.
+Examples of creating a hard link, creating a symbolic link, and a broken symbolic link." image = "images/articles/ln.png" slug = "unix-ln" tags = ["UNIX", "Linux"] title = "Linux and Unix ln command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing ln man page][2]